therealmartytheparty/ChemVentory/README.md

 --------------------------------------------------------------
 ## How To Use Github
 ---------------------------------------------------------------
-### commands that are mostly going to be used
+## commands that are mostly going to be used
-*for cloning this directory
+###Cloning a directory into a new folder

 - git clone https://github.com/therealmartytheparty/ChemVentory

-*for adding everything into the staging area
+### Adding everything into the staging area

 - git add .

-*for adding a certain file into the staging area
+### adding a certain file into the staging area

 - git add "insertfile"

-*for commiting all code that has been added to the staging area
+### for commiting all code that has been added to the staging area

 - git commit -a

-*for commiting code along with adding a message related to the commit ( dont need but could be helpful)
+### for commiting code along with adding a message related to the commit ( dont need but could be helpful)

 - git commit -am "message"

-*for pulling all the changed code in a branch ( in this case it is the master branch)
+### for pulling all the changed code in a branch ( in this case it is the master branch)

 - git pull origin master
 --------------------------------------------------------------